Current Season Concerts

 St Mark’s Church Broomhill

-Our first concert features Rossini’s wonderful Petite Messe Solonnelle, full of drama, passion, colour and intensity.
-Written some 30 years after his final opera composition, it’s a full mass which the composer ironically entitled ‘petite’, describing it as one of his “sins of old age”.
+Written some 30 years after his final opera composition, it’s a full mass which the composer described as one of his “sins of old age”.
+This sumptuous work is as colourful and dramatic as you might expect from such an accomplished operatic composer – one not to miss!

 • Sheffield Bach Choir